-Before an SMSC can forward a text message to a targeted mobile device, it must first determine the location of that device.
+2) Message Routing: Before an SMSC can forward a text message to a targeted mobile device, it must first determine the location of that device.
 To accomplish this, the SMSC queries a database known as the Home Location Register (HLR).
 The HLR is responsible for storing subscriber data including availability, billing information, available services and current location.
 With the help of other elements in the network, the HLR determines the routing information for the targeted device.
 If the desired phone is not available, the SMSC stores the message until a later time for subsequent retransmission.
 Otherwise, the SMSC receives the address of the Mobile Switching Center (MSC) currently providing service to the target device.
-The MSC delivers the text message over the wireless interface through its attached Base Stations (BS).
-Figure 1 illustrates the path described above.
+The MSC delivers the text message over the wireless interface through attached Base Stations (BS).

-Figure 1: A high level description of SMS delivery in an SS7 network.
+Fig. 1.
+A high level description of SMS delivery in an SS7 network.

-Figure 2: An overview of SMS message delivery on the wireless or air interface.
+Fig. 2.
+An overview of SMS message delivery on the wireless or air interface.
 Incoming voice calls would follow a similar procedure except that they would receive a TCH after using the SDCCH.